aakechin/Procannot/README.md

 ## Citing procannot

 Now the manuscript is being written.
 So now you can cite it by url link to github: https://github.com/aakechin/procannot

+## Bugs

+There are some bugs.
+Report them to me, please: a.a.kechin@gmail.com

+## New features

+If you want some new features, contact with me: a.a.kechin@gmail.com.
+If there are some more users wanting this feature, it will be done.